Intel-bigdata/OAP/docs/OAP-User-Guide.md

 Start the Thrift Server in the tool root folder, which is the same folder you run data generation scripts.
 Use either the DCPMM or DRAM scrip to start the Thrift Server.

-#### Use DCPMM as cache
+#### Use DCPMM as Cache Media

 Update the configuration values in `scripts/spark_thrift_server_yarn_with_DCPMM.sh` to reflect your environment.
 Normally, you need to update the following configuration values to cache to DCPMM.

 - --driver-memory
 - --executor-memory